The Well-Managed Schools Research Project

 WMS is a universal classroom management approach developed by Boys Town that involves teaching and reinforcing social skills within day-to-day classroom management and fits well within school-wide models of PBIS.

-- The WMS project is being conducted jointly by Iowa State University and the Boys Town National Research Institute
+- The WMS study is being conducted jointly by Iowa State University and the Boys Town National Research Institute

-- It will involve a total of 440 1st through 5th grade regular classroom teachers
+- The evaluation will involve 78 - 1st through 5th grade teachers

 - Schools are asked to provide the research team with de-identified student data for participating teachers’ classrooms, including:

 - Grades, Attendance, Disciplinary referrals, Standardized achievement test scores

 - Elementary Schools will receive $50 per teacher (up to $1,000) each year to offset the time and any inconvenience for collecting student records and allowing data collection activities

 What do participating elementary school teachers do as part of the study?